 We got through it by never talking about it.
 That was how he dealt with issues.
 He would sweep it under the rug, pretending that it never happened.
 He would say, "Why bring up an issue?
 We will get upset again.
 Just let it go."
 I knew that not talking about our issues did not help our relationship, but in this case, I was scared to bring it up.
 I woke the next morning with swollen and bruised fingers.
 I knew I wouldn't be going to work on Monday.
 I worked in the office of a Telecommunications Company, and I typed all day long.
 There was no way I would be able to do my job.
 I also did not want to answer any questions about my injury to my coworkers.
 I knew they would want to know what had happened.
 I realized that I couldn't tell anyone about how my finger got hurt, which was confirmed later that day.
 It was Sunday now, and his mom came over for a visit.
 She saw my fingers, gasped, and asked me what had happened.
 For a moment, I paused; what do I say?
 Maybe I should tell the truth?
 It was then that I saw my ex looming in the doorway between our kitchen and our dining room.
 I looked at him, and I was met with an icy, stone, cold glare.
 I knew then that if I spoke the truth, I would suffer the consequences.
 I swallowed and mumbled something to her about getting my fingers caught in the door, that it was an accident.
 Never did I tell her that her son had done this.
 Once I spit out my lie, I saw him, out of the corner of my eye, leave the doorway entrance.
 At that moment, I told him I would lie for him and that he could abuse me.

-He didn't physically abuse me for another six years, but there was frequent verbal, financial and emotional abuse.
-In that six years, we bought a house, had our first baby, got married, and were now expecting our second baby.
+He didn't physically abuse me for another six years, but there was frequent verbal, financial, and emotional abuse.
+In those six years, we bought a house, had our first baby, got married, and were now expecting our second baby.
 It was during this pregnancy that the abuse started to escalate.
 I kept telling myself that it was because he was stressed and having a bad day.
-I honoured my commitment to him, not just the ones we had said in a church but the one I had told him when we were first dating, that I would never leave him.
+I honoured my commitment to him, not just the ones we had said in a church but the ones I had told him when we were first dating, that I would never leave him.

 It was shortly after this fall down the stairs that my doctor called me at work, asking if I could come into her office alone.
 Concerned, I left work and made my way to her office.
 Once, I was in an exam room, and she came in and started to share her concerns about my "falls," especially this last one, and she asked me if my ex was abusing me.
 I was taken aback.
 This was not abuse; he was struggling with stress and taking it out on me.
 I told her that my falls were just because I was clumsy and I was not being abused, and I thanked her for her concern and left.

 That December, we had a healthy baby girl, and two years later, we had a son.
 The abuse had continued.
 It was always followed by a period of calmness that restored my faith in our relationship.
 Now there were rumors of him cheating on me.
 With three kids, debts, and my pride, I could not end this marriage.
 Instead, we moved communities and bought a house in his hometown.
 His family surrounded us.
-I thought this would be a good thing for us as a couple and for our children.
+I thought this would be good for us as a couple and our children.
 I thought that maybe with more family around, he would be less abusive, but I was wrong.
 Instead, it continued to escalate and his family, who witnessed some of it, turned a blind eye.
 All of them had abused their kids and spouses, so if they spoke up for me, they would have to hold themselves accountable.
 I was drowning with bystanders just out of reach, not willing to throw me a lifesaver.
 My hair was falling out due to the stress; I was well below 100 lbs. in weight, I couldn't focus on my job, and I rarely slept because he had escalated the abuse to raping me at least once a week.
-He was also physically abusing our toddler son and my daughters...he was hurting them, too, in ways that are so hard to talk about.
+He was also physically abusing our toddler son.

 I was beginning to realize that no one was going to save me.
 I had to save myself and my kids.
 I was standing in the bathroom one day, looking at myself in the mirror.
 I did not recognize this woman looking back at me.
 Her eyes were dark and sunken in, her cheeks were hollow, and her hair was limp and stringy.
 Who was this woman?
 She looked like a haunted wisp of a ghost.
 I knew then that I was dying, and if I did not change something quickly, I wouldn't be here to protect my children.
 It was then that I secretly started to reach out.
 I spoke to my manager at work, and he let me go to counselling during work hours, so my husband did not know.
 I confided in a co-worker about what was happening at home.
 We went for daily walks at lunch, and for the first time, I had someone who listened.
 I reached out to old friends via my work email so that he wouldn't know, and I slowly built my support system, self-esteem, and confidence.
 I also, for the first time, confided in my family.